Common Questions About Laser Eye Treatment at London Vision Clinic

 Wavefront is a type of measurement that maps the unique imperfections of the surface of your eye, called ‘higher order aberrations’.

-Different analysers measure using a different numbers of spots, ranging from as low as 60 to as high as 650.
-The Zeiss WASCA in use at London Vision Clinic is at the higher end with a resolution of 650 spots.
-This provides a highly detailed picture of the number and location of imperfections, much like a high-res photograph.
-A low-resolution analyser is more like a watercolour painting: it provides a general impression of the landscape.
+Different analysers measure using a different numbers of spots, ranging from as low as 60 to as high as 900.
+At London Vision Clinic we use the Zeiss WASCA, which is at the higher end with a resolution of 650 spots.
+This provides a highly detailed picture of the number and location of imperfections, much like a high-resolution photograph.
+In comparison, a low-resolution analyser is more like a watercolour painting: it only provides a general impression of the landscape.

 How does treatment for reading vision differ from conventional Laser Eye Surgery?